open-ephys/onix-docs/source/Software Guide/index.rst

         visualizing electrophysiology data.

 Both platforms are free, open-source, and widely adopted in the neuroscience community.
-There are a few important considerations when selecting which to use:
+There are a few important considerations when selecting which to use, which you can read about below.

+Software Comparison
+___________________________________

-|   **User Experience**
+|   **User Experience and Types of Data**
-|   The Open Ephys GUI is a turnkey application where data acquisition and
-    signal processing pipelines are constructed by connecting processors.
+|   The Open Ephys GUI is a turnkey application specialized in electrophysiology voltage data acquisition and online processing.
+Data processing pipelines are made up of a sequence of processors, called a signal chain.
+Typically, each processor performs one signal processing step so it is straightforward to build signal chains by successively combining different functionalities.
-    Bonsai is a visual programming language where data acquisition and signal processing pipelines are constructed by connecting operators.
-The Open Ephys GUI is more user-friendly whereas expertise is helpful to take full advantage of Bonsai.
+    Bonsai is a visual programming language which can be used to acquire and process different types of data (analog and digital signals as well as images).
+It is designed to handle asynchronous datastreams, i.e. that are not sampled continuously, making it possible to flexibly coordinate, combine, and condition datastreams across time.
+Data acquisition and signal processing pipelines are constructed by connecting operators to make up each function.
+The Open Ephys GUI is more user-friendly whereas expertise is helpful to build upon the example workflows provided in our documentation and take full advantage of Bonsai.

+|   **Hardware and Software Scope**
+|
+    The Open Ephys GUI can acquire headstage and analog and digital data from different neural data acquisition systems (see the `User Manual introduction page <https://open-ephys.github.io/gui-docs/User-Manual/index.html>`_), and actuation is limited to a few external device options (Arduino, PulsePal).
+Bonsai offers broader compatibility with more hardware options such as behavioral cameras, miniscopes, photometry systems, Arduino boards, Harp devices, stimulators and numerous other instruments.
+Bonsai programming elements can be used to structure experimental task logic and stimuli presentation.
+Additionally, Bonsai integrates third-party algorithms such as SLEAP and DeepLabCut for pose estimation and other machine learning packages for online data processing, and native packages for stimuli presentation such as BonVision, mathematical operations and much more.

 ..  grid::
     :margin: 0
     :padding: 0